eficode-academy/azure-devops-fundamentals-wiki/Exercises/3_Continuous_integration.md

     </details>

-3. It should trigger automatically after the CI build but only on `ready/*` branches.
+3. It should trigger automatically after a run of the build pipeline but only on branches that match the `ready/*` pattern.

     <details>
       <summary>Hint</summary>